visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitor WhatsApp groups
 - Must be a member
 - One account connection at a time
+- Allow to monitor 15 groups.
+Add additional groups for extra cost.
 - For whatsApp only pricing visit https://ddevi.com/pricing page and select WhatsApp.
 - Fully automated runs 12 times a day by default.
 You can increase the frequency.